 As a candidate for the novitiate you should stay in either Plum Village Monastery for at least three months.
 In this way you can have direct experience of monastic, communal life and the Sangha can observe whether or not you have a strong monastic vocation.
 After the first two weeks of your stay as a regular practitioner, you are welcome to write an aspiration letter to request an extended stay, after at least 2 months you are welcome to write an aspiration letter to express your wish to join the monastic life.
 As soon as the Sangha has received your letter and shared it with the community, you become a postulant, which means simply that you are requesting ordination and the Sangha is aware of it.

-All monastics are ordained in Plum Village, except in special circumstances.
-So, if you have spent three months in Deer Park Monastery, you would need to go to Plum Village to be ordained.
+Most monastics are ordained in Plum Village.
+Some are now also being ordained in Thailand and in the U.S..
 If you are not sure about entering monastic life, you are free to take your time and practice as a layperson in one of our centers.
-However, long-term stays must be approved of by the respective monastery, and other regulations do apply.
+However, long-term stays must be approved of by the respective monastery.

 Life as a Novice